afialapis/calustra/packages/router/README.md

     prefix: '/crud,
     routes:
       // Can be:
-      '*' // => autodetect and create routes for every table on the daabase
+      '*' // => autodetect and create routes for every table on the database
       // or
       // an array of tables config, where each config can be:
       // - a simple string with the table name